r3eckon/BNG-BeamLegalRacing/README.md

 * Tuning Menu
 * Paint Edit Menu

 Since version 1.5 there is no setup required for the UI to work.
-The "BeamLR" ui layout should now be loaded on scenario start.
+The "BeamLR" layout should now be loaded on scenario start.
 Any changes made to this UI layout will be reflected when playing BeamLR in case the default layout doesn't fit on your screen.

 First time players: the imgui unit detection feature may fail to properly register your unit setting.
-Toggling back and forth between metric and imperial fixes this issue.
+Switching between metric and imperial fixes this issue.
 The UI will then show correct units.

 Remember to save the **userfolder/beamLR** folder if you want to backup your career!
 The scenario has no autosave feature.
 Abandon the scenario and wait until you are back in freeroam before closing the game to ensure all progress is saved.
 Game crashes or hard quit may result in lost progress.